Skip to content

 2020-01-05 5 6.5 4.5 6

-Here, columns are separate features describing the same abstract object - price.
-While it may appear intuitive to pass this DataFrame to vectorbt (as you may have done with scikit-learn and other ML tools, which expect DataFrames with features as columns), this approach has several key drawbacks in backtesting:
+Here, the columns are separate features describing the same abstract object: price.
+Although it may feel natural to pass this DataFrame to VBT (as you might with scikit-learn and other ML tools that expect DataFrames with features as columns), this approach has several drawbacks in backtesting:

-1. Features of different lengths/types are difficult to concatenate with NumPy
+1. Features of different lengths or types are difficult to concatenate with NumPy.

-3. Multiple backtests can be put into a 3-dimensional array (aka a cube), but it wouldn't be understood by Pandas
+3. Multiple backtests could be stacked into a 3-dimensional array (cube), but Pandas would not handle this correctly.

-4. Non-changing features and constants would have had to be converted into arrays and replicated across all backtests, leading to memory waste
+4. Non-changing features and constants would need to be converted into arrays and replicated across all backtests, resulting in memory waste.

-VectorBT PRO addresses this heterogeneity of features by processing them as separate arrays.
-So instead of passing one big DataFrame, we need to provide each feature independently:
+VBT manages this variability of features by processing them as separate arrays.
+So, instead of passing one large DataFrame, you provide each feature independently:

 >>> single_pf = vbt.Portfolio.from_holding(